Michael Pope, now a successful headhunter and recruiter, held a number of jobs. Moving from one position to the next taught him something invaluable.

 It dawned on Pope that he excelled at — and even enjoyed — the interview process.
 In fact, he often enjoyed that process more than he enjoyed the tasks he was given after he successfully passed an interview and was hired for a position.
 When Pope realized he could be his own boss and help others with this skill, he knew what he wanted to pursue.

-Armed with a bachelor’s of science degree in business administration from DeVry University and an MBA from Claremont Graduate University, Pope began as self-employed headhunter.
+Armed with a bachelor’s of science degree in business administration from DeVry University and an MBA (Human Resources) from Claremont Graduate University, Pope began as self-employed headhunter.
 Although getting a business started initially posed some challenges, he loves being able to help companies find great employees and helping individuals find great jobs.

 Pope also finds that his work has meant a lifetime of fascinating education.
 “Each time I am working to fill a job order, I need to learn about a new technology talk to people in depth,” he says.

 Pope specializes in technology recruiting, but is quick to point out that all thriving industries need help finding excellent staff members.
 For those interested in a career in recruiting, Pope suggests a good education and an entry-level job in recruiting in order to gain experience.

 He also advises job-seekers to pursue those careers and positions that genuinely interest them and allow them to grow.
 “I think you need to have something that drives you towards excellence,” he explains.
 For him, his passion to help companies and job hunters has certainly led to excellence.

 Michael Pope and His Career